-How we did it: two backends, one config
+How it works: two backends, one config

 - Primary platforms (Linux glibc, Linux aarch64, macOS Apple Silicon, Windows): fastembed with ONNX Runtime bundled at compile time (download-binaries).
 Same fast path as before; zero user-managed deps.